TECARTUS- brexucabtagene autoleucel suspension

 Examples include:

-Somnolence – moderate limiting instrumental ADLs
+Somnolence – awakening to voice moderate limiting instrumental ADLs

 Confusion – moderate disorientation